Rat torture: In fiction

 Rats are featured in the Edgar Allan Poe story The Pit and the Pendulum.
-The narrator lies on the rack, and can only watch as a scythe swings back and forth, approaching closer each time, as rats swarm over his body.
+The narrator lies on the rack and can only watch as a scythe swings back and forth, approaching closer each time, as rats swarm over his body.
 The narrator later manages to make the rats eat through the straps.

 An account similar to the Sonoy torture appears in the 1899 Octave Mirbeau novel The Torture Garden, and psychologist Leonard Shengold has identified this as the possible source of the story that the Rat Man told Freud.
 Part of the book, an imaginary dialog between a torturer and a beautiful woman who is sexually excited by the accounts, is set in China.

 The threat of rat torture occurs in Nineteen Eighty-Four.
 The central character, Winston Smith, is arrested by the Ministry of Love, and undergoes a process of mental reprogramming.
 The ministry imprisons him in Room 101 to finalize the reprogramming.
-Here Winston must face his greatest fear: rats.
+Here, Winston must face his greatest fear: rats.
 A cage filled with hungry rats is placed over his head, their only source of food or escape being by eating their way through Winston's face.
-At this point Winston breaks and begs that the method actually be used on his lover Julia, a sign that he has finally been broken.
+At this point, Winston breaks and begs for the method to be used on his lover Julia, a sign that he has finally broken.

 In Bret Easton Ellis's novel American Psycho, Patrick Bateman inserts a starving rat into a kidnapped woman's vagina through a pipe.

-In the 2003 film 2 Fast 2 Furious, sequel to The Fast and The Furious, the main antagonist Carter Verone (Cole Hauser) uses rat torture to force a detective to allow his men to conduct their criminal enterprises unimpeded.
-He places a rat on to the detectives stomach and encapsulates it inside a metal bucket.
-He then begins to heat the bucket using a blow torch in order to cause the rat stress, prompting it to try to escape.
-The rat, with no alternative, begins to scratch the detective's stomach as it tries to burrow in order to escape the increasing heat inside the bucket.
+In the 2003 film 2 Fast 2 Furious, a sequel to The Fast and The Furious, the main antagonist Carter Verone (Cole Hauser) uses rat torture to force a detective to allow his men to conduct their criminal enterprises unimpeded.
+He places a rat on the detective's stomach and encapsulates it inside a metal bucket.
+He then begins to heat the bucket using a blow torch to cause the rat stress, prompting it to try to escape.
+With no alternative, the rat starts to scratch the detective's stomach as it tries to burrow to escape the increasing heat inside the bucket.
 Once the detective agrees to Verone's demands, the bucket is removed, revealing an array of deep, bloody scratch marks.

 Season 2 of the HBO dark fantasy series Game of Thrones from 2012 also uses rat torture by the Tickler on prisoners of Gregor Clegane in Harrenhal.

-In the horror film Sinister 2, a snuff film titled "Sunday Service" depicts a family nailed to the floor of a church as rats are placed upon their bellies before cups are tied on top to keep the rats in place.
-Hot coals are then placed on top of the cups, encouraging the rats to burrow through the victims' chests to escape the heat.
+In the horror film Sinister 2, a snuff film titled "Sunday Service" depicts a family nailed to the floor of a church as rats are placed upon their bellies.
+Cups are tied on top to keep the rats in place.
+Hot coals are placed on the cups, encouraging the rats to burrow through the victims' chests to escape the heat.

 In the film The Batman, the Riddler livestreams himself killing crooked Commissioner Pete Savage by strapping a device to Savage's head that forced rats from a maze to burrow their way into his face.